avkl/twinning/README.md

 ed = energy(data, points)
 ```

-## Documentaion
+## Documentation
-For an extensive documentation of the above functions and their parameters, refer to the respective function docstring within python, or the pdoc generated documentation <a href="https://htmlpreview.github.io/?https://github.com/avkl/twinning/blob/main/html/twinning/twinning.html" target="_blank">here</a>.
+For an extensive documentation of the above functions and their parameters, refer to the respective function docstring within python, or the pdoc generated documentation [here](https://htmlpreview.github.io/?https://github.com/avkl/twinning/blob/main/html/twinning/twinning.html).
 For further information on the twinning algorithm, see Vakayil and Joseph (2022).